sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Homepage/General.md

 <br>

-### Include testimonials as social proof to create trust with visitors and customers.
+### Consider including testimonials as social proof to create trust with visitors and customers.

+Testimonials are an excellent way to build trust with visitiors.

 todo: description